 Nodes Point is one of the four Parkdean Resorts sites (formerly Park Resorts) on the Isle of Wight and it sits in the pretty area around St Helen's and Priory Bay.
 Ryde isn't too far away and is good for toddlers and smaller children with seafront amusements, a small cinema and other attractions.
 It's about 20 minutes from the ferry at Fishbourne.

-Nodes Point is a busy holiday park with an indoor swimming pool, sports courts, bar and launderette, an adventure play area for children, restaurant and shop.
+Nodes Point is a busy holiday park with an indoor swimming pool, sports courts, bar and launderette, an adventure play area for children, restaurant and shop (read about our visit).
 Lower Hyde in Shanklin has slightly more facilities because it also has an outdoor pool but the pool is smaller and it's not so near the beach.

-If you book with Parkdean Resorts then you get a pretty decent Wightlink ferry discount code.
+If you book with Parkdean Resorts then you get a very decent Wightlink ferry discount code.
+It can work out as 50-70% off the standard fares, although it does vary (see the blog).

-Price comparison: £472 (camping/touring pitch with electricity for a family of 4 people for a week in August 2024).
+Price comparison: £469 for a camping/touring pitch with electricity for a family of 4 people for a week in August 2025.

-Nodes Point is a busy holiday park with an indoor swimming pool, sports courts, bar and launderette, an adventure play area for children, restaurant and shop.
+Nodes Point is a busy holiday park with an indoor swimming pool, sports courts, bar and launderette, an adventure play area for children, restaurant and shop (read about our visit).
 Lower Hyde in Shanklin has slightly more facilities because it also has an outdoor pool but the pool is smaller and it's not so near the beach.

-If you book with Parkdean Resorts then you get a pretty decent Wightlink ferry discount code.
+If you book with Parkdean Resorts then you get a very decent Wightlink ferry discount code.
+It can work out as 50-70% off the standard fares, although it does vary (see the blog).

-Price comparison: £472 (camping/touring pitch with electricity for a family of 4 people for a week in August 2024).
+Price comparison: £469 for a camping/touring pitch with electricity for a family of 4 people for a week in August 2025.

 3. Lower Hyde Holiday Park - Shanklin